upavadi/TngApi/README.md

 - - Photo Upload mediatypeID - Before you enter this, refer to the section on Image Upload below

  - Your DB connection settings.
    - Host Name
- - The page ID of the page you wish to use as a proxy

-Next edit to the proxy page you created earlier and add the `[upavadi_tng_proxy]` shortcode to the content.
+   - User Name
+   - Password
+   - Database Name

 ## Shortcodes
-We've provided a number of useful shortcodes for to play with.
+We've provided a number of useful shortcodes for you to play with.
 You can find them all in the shortcodes directory.

  - `[upavadi_pages_familysearch]` - Name-Search Widget.
 To be able to use this widget, create page named 'search' and place shortcode in the page.
 Familysearch results are displayed in this page.
  - Following 4 shortcodes are used in family page.
 To use existing hyperlinks, this page must be called 'family'